mileszs/secret_santa/README.md

 - Clone the repo
 - Copy each of the `.yml.example` files in `config/` to a corresponding `.yml` and customize.
 - `bundle install`
-- Run `bundle exec ruby secret_santa.rb` and examine the output
+- Run `bundle exec ruby bin/secret_santa.rb` and examine the output
-- When you're satisfied, run `REALLY_SENDING=true bundle exec ruby secret_santa.rb`
+- When you're satisfied, run `REALLY_SENDING=true bundle exec ruby bin/secret_santa.rb`

 ## Dependencies